microsoft/OpenAIWorkshop/scenarios/natural_language_query/README.md

    ![](images/database.png)

-1. Now, copy the database name paste it in a text editor such as notepad for later use.
+1. Now, copy the database name and paste it into a text editor such as Notepad for later use.

    ![](images/copydb.png)